KanoComputing/kano-i18n/dev_locale/Readme.md

 generate the file `messages.pot` from the soucre code, then run:
 `fake_locale messages.pot en_QQ.po` to generate the new po file.

-Follow the isntructions in TRANSLATION.md for that app to add the po file.
+Follow the instructions in TRANSLATION.md for that app to add the po file.